TimboInSpace/miniature-muster/README.md

 ## Installation

 > I'm currently running this at https://lotr.timsullivan.online.
 Feel free to use it there, instead of installing locally!
 No promises that I'll keep that domain in the future :sweat_smile:
+>
-> If you want to make changes to the unit or equipment lists, you'll need to install your own copy.
+> *If you want to make changes to the unit or equipment lists, you'll need to install your own copy*.

 Installation requires three steps: